corybuecker/corybuecker/content/003-how-to-run-a-static-site-in-google-cloud-run.md

 First, follow the Cloud SDK [Quickstart guide](https://cloud.google.com/sdk/docs/quickstarts) for your platform.

-## onfigure Docker for Container Registry
+## Configure Docker for Container Registry

 Because I am using the fully managed version of Cloud Run, I can [only run containers from Cloud Registry](https://cloud.google.com/run/docs/deploying) images.
 This is very inexpensive, so I didn't mind.